 Investors prefer companies that regularly pay dividends or are consistent with the dividend payment.
-For example, a company that is paying (and also increasing) dividends for at least past ten consecutive years is a solid investment option.
+For example, a company paying (and increasing) dividends for at least the past ten consecutive years is a solid investment option.

 Dividend Payout Ratio

 A dividend payout ratio is the percentage of earnings that a company distributes as a dividend.
-For example, a payout ratio of 50% would mean that the firm distributes 50% of the earning in the form of a dividend.
-And, the rest, it reinvests in the business for further growth.
-Larger the payout ratio, better the company is for the purpose of investing.
-However, investors mostly avoid firms that pay more than 60% of their profit as a dividend.
+For example, a payout ratio of 50% would mean that the firm distributes 50% of the earnings in the form of a dividend.
+And the rest reinvests in the business for further growth.
+The larger the payout ratio, the better the company is for the purpose of investing.
+However, investors mostly avoid firms that pay more than 60% of their profit as dividends.
 If a company pays more dividends, it will mean it is reinvesting less for future growth.

 High Dividend Growth Rate

 Under this, investors focus on companies paying lower-than-average dividends but with massive growth potential.
 So, as the company’s and its profits grow, the dividend amount will increase vastly.